Code-Institute-Submissions/Milestone-Project-21/README.md

 #### 3. Easy Sign Up
 A potential customer's user story will be achieved as the sign up form is on the home page so the user is able to find it and join with ease.
 If you try to submit the form without filling in all fields which are 'First Name', 'Surname' and 'Email Address' then a pop up will appear to state that all fields need to be complete, this was done by adding 'Required' attribute.<br/>
-If all fields have been filled then the webpage will reload.
+If all fields have been filled then the webpage will re-display itself, as I haven't yet learned how to do it correctly.

 #### 4. I want to be able to ask any questions I have
 A user's story will be achieved by going to the 'Contact Us' page and then going towards the bottom of the page and the user can ask any question.